labsyspharm/scimap/docs/tutorials/6_animate_with_scimap.md

 Now that we are set with both the coordinate systems can create the animation.
-However, it may be dull as we do not have intersting way to color the plot.
-A common way to color is by cell-types.
-As I had showed previously you could use scimap's [cell phenotyping](https://scimap.xyz/tutorials/2-scimap-tutorial-cell-phenotyping/) method to identify cell types.
-For simplicity we are just going to cluster the data and color by those clusters.
+However, it may be still a bit dull as we do not have intersting way to color the plot.
+A common way to color a plot is by its cell-types.
+As I had showed previously, you could use scimap's [cell phenotyping](https://scimap.xyz/tutorials/2-scimap-tutorial-cell-phenotyping/) method to identify cell types.
+For simplicity let us cluster the data and color by those clusters.

 ```python